tlienart/Franklin.jl/README.md

 ### Important notes

 * if, upon deployment, your website doesn't seem to apply CSS, you likely forgot a step, please [see here](https://franklinjl.org/workflow/deploy/#creating_a_repo_on_github).
-* it is currently recommended to **switch off** pre-rendering and minification (you can do this by passing `prerender=false, minify=false` to the `optimize(...)` call in your deploy script), the corresponding logic will be removed in future version of Franklin as it's tricky to maintain and caused too many issues.
+* it is currently recommended to **switch off** pre-rendering (you can do this by passing `prerender=false` to the `optimize(...)` call in your deploy script), the corresponding logic will be removed in future version of Franklin as it's tricky to maintain and caused too many issues.
 * if you're getting warning messages about some JS library not being found on your computer, you can safely ignore this.

 ## Key features